 Universities should bear in mind the great importance attached by the profession to obtaining approval of the job description.

 Please use the above 'Job description review form - consultant' when making approval requests for these job descriptions.

 Medical staffing departments should notify the RCP as soon as an AAC date is confirmed even if this is at the job planning stage.
+Please note we require at least eight weeks’ notice to secure a college representative for an AAC.
 The process differs between NHS trusts and NHS foundation trusts.

 For NHS trusts, the RCP has a statutory role to play in the appointment of consultants.
 The NHS (Appointment of Consultants) Regulations 1996 (amended 2004) states that an external representative from the relevant college or faculty should be included in the core membership of an AAC.
 The Department of Health (DoH) website has useful guidance on this subject.

 NHS foundation trusts